Ej1seven/Ej1seven/README.md

 -  I'm actively seeking employment for full-stack development roles
 -  A few technologies I've been working with recently are Javascript, Typescript, Node.js, React, Next.js, SQL, and Prisma 2
 -  I recently finished a Web3 application called Kryptoturf
--  2023 Goals: Contribute more to Open Source projects
+-  2023 Goals: Contribute more to Open Source projects and learn React Native

 ### Connect with me: